 Both pineapples and strawberries come up often on Oh My Foodie blog as part of smoothies, desserts or cocktails recipes, therefore they play an important role in her brand identity.
 So for the submark designs, I used both of the fruits and put them in the outlined circle.

 8. TWITTER BRANDING DESIGN

-For the twitter branding, I designed cover image featuring her primarily logo with a tagline showing her name in a script font from the alternative logo.
+For the Twitter branding, I designed a cover image featuring her primary logo with a tagline showing her name in a script font from the alternative logo.
 You can also see the pattern in the cover image, with a lower opacity.
-I used the same profile picture as in the Facebook branding to maintain the brand consistency on other social media channels.
+I used the same profile picture as on Facebook branding to maintain the brand consistency on other social media channels.

 For the website design, Emily wanted a custom header with the pattern, not simply the logo.
 Her main focus on the homepage is for her readers to click through to read the recipes, therefore I’ve designed a clickable homepage image which redirects to the recipes directory.

-The homepage design contains all the elements you’ve seen above so the website header with her main logo and pattern, homepage image with a call to action, three images/buttons which are also a call to action, blog categories icons, and sign up form and blog slider.
+The homepage design contains her main logo and pattern, homepage image with a call to action, three images/buttons which are also a call to action, blog categories icons, and sign up form and blog slider.

 On the blog page, there’s a list of the recent blog posts as well as the blog excerpt and a button to read more.
 Emily didn’t want to have a sidebar on a blog because she wanted to highlight the posts.

 I’m super happy with how this brand and website design for Oh My Foodie turned out, especially how all the brand elements work together as a whole.
-I hope this post will show you why the brand is far more than just a logo and will give you an idea of what does it mean to have a cohesive branding and website.
+I hope this post showed you why the brand is far more than just a logo Also, gave you an idea of what does it mean to have a cohesive branding and website.